KyleBenson/scale_client/docs/CONFIGURING.md

 ```

 Note that you can run the client with `-h` to view all available options, which include the ability to manually configure sensors, applications, and event_sinks as if they were written in the configuration file as described below.
+Note also that these manual configurations can be used to overwrite or modify the configuration parameters specified in a configuration file.
+For example, you may wish to change the sensor sampling rate or the IP address of the MQTT broker but keep the rest of the configurations intact.
+See the help option for more details.

 ## Configuration file

 Configuration files are written in the [YAML](http://www.yaml.org/start.html) data serialization language.
 See examples in the `scale_client/config` directory especially the [example configuration file that documents the various options available](../scale_client/config/example_config.yml).
 The different possible sections in a configuration file mostly correspond to packages in the `scale_client` directory.